Astronomers and planetary scientists debate if and when we’ll find extraterrestrial life.

 Before the debate, the audience voted 38 for yes, we will find life; and 33 for no, we’re on our own.
 Afterwards, 38 for yes, 40 for no. Astronomy and Astrophysics chair Angela Olinto joked, “I think we are following the Chicago tradition of voting often,” before declaring a tie.

-This story was originally published online May 9, 2016.
+Before appearing in the Fall/16 issue of Inquiry, this story was originally published online May 9, 2016.